EUROYoung/euroyoung.github.io/_pages/naples2025.md

 __Meals during the workshop__ (from Wednesday's dinner to Friday's dinner, including the respective breakfast, lunch and dinner during the mentioned period).

+__If you want to stay in a single room__, you can contact the hotel after acceptance, mentioning that you will participate in the EUROYoung Workshop, and arrange a price with them.
+__This cost must be paid by you, and the workshop fee remains unchanged__.

 # Contact
 If you have any query, write us! _euroyoung@euro-online.org_